 Data Quality: How to Build, Maintain, and Own Your Data

 For some, the difference between high-quality data and “bad” data seems simple.
 It’s either right or wrong, accurate or inaccurate.
 When you dig a little deeper though, you’ll find the quality of your data hinges on much more than accuracy alone.
 If you’ve got only half the relevant information, no matter how pristine, you don’t have high-quality data.
 Similarly, data that’s technically “correct” but isn’t timely can also influence its usefulness and overall integrity.
+So, how can you ensure data quality?
 Below, you’ll find a few tips and tricks to help you embrace your company’s data quality and – most importantly – use it to further your organization’s goals.

 What is data integrity, and why is it important?

 The word “integrity” conjures images of strength, honesty, and sincerity.
 You can trust a person with integrity.
 Similarly, you trust the integrity of a chair every time you sit on one – whether you realize it or not.
 You should be able to trust the integrity of your data in the same way, as it is the framework that supports your company’s business decisions.
 That’s why data quality is important – it enables you, your team, and your business to make educated and insightful decisions about the future.

 Checking data quality starts with your business